Sense and Solidarity

 Sense & Solidarity organizes online and in-person workshops that last from a few hours to several days.

-We work with host and partner organizations to tailor our workshops for distinct contexts and struggles.
+We work with hosts and partner organizations to tailor our workshops for distinct contexts and struggles.

-We typically assemble the following 2-3h modules into various configurations:
+We typically assemble modules into various configurations, including:

 • Using words to change minds (and when not to bother)